royce-mathew/BugTracker/README.md

 - `127.0.0.1:5000/bugs/` Get the main list of bugs in json format
 - `127.0.0.1:5000/bugs/create` Create a new bug
 - `127.0.0.1:5000/bugs/bug_id/comment` Create a new comment.

+# How To Run Application

+- Clone this repository using the command